 Part 2: Assign IP Addresses to Network Devices and Verify Connectivity

 Most of the IP addressing is already configured on this network.
 Implement the following steps to complete the addressing configuration.
-EIGRP dynamic routing is already configured between R1 and R2.

-Step 1: Configure R1 LAN interfaces.
+Step 1: Configure IP addressing on R1 LAN interfaces.